The Iron Ring

 The Iron Ring is a 1997 fantasy novel for children by American author Lloyd Alexander.
 It features a young king Tamar who leaves Sundari Palace on a quest in a land of humans and talking animals, which are inspired by Indian mythology.
 The caste system of India is one ground for conflict in the novel.

 The book includes an author's note, a list of characters and places, a map, and a glossary with 27 entries, from acharya to suta.

 Origins

-In the author's note, a preface, Alexander acknowledges that "mythology of ancient India has always delighted and fascinated me—but, at first, in bits and pieces"; later, he studied it.
+In the author's note, Alexander writes that "mythology of ancient India has always delighted and fascinated me—but, at first, in bits and pieces"; he later studied it.
 He explains one term from the glossary: "Dharma, the driving force of the present tale".
 The Iron Ring is not "a picture of India some thousands of years ago" or a retelling of Indian stories, although it "evokes the atmosphere, themes, and concerns threading through Indian literature".

 As a boy, Alexander "loved all the world's mythologies";

 "the King Arthur stories, fairy tales, mythology—things like that".
 His publisher attributes inspiration for many of his books to "the world's mythologies".